shresthagrawal/learnp2p/5/1_include_protocol.md

-Add chat protocol to the main code include protocol in a node

 In this section, we add support for multiplexing and integrate the chat protocol we created in the previous section with the connections created by libp2p.

 # Try it yourself